maruoss/maruoss.github.io/_pages/about.md

 social: true # includes social icons at the bottom of the page
 ---

 Welcome!
 With over three years of Python expertise, I specialize in constructing ML pipelines, optimizing models, and applying advanced statistical methods to drive insightful decisions.
+I have hands-on experience developing data-driven applications end-to-end in the financial industry.
 Let’s connect and explore how my skills can elevate your team.

 See [cv](/cv/) for my work experience.
 Examples of repositories that I have contributed or fully written, see [repositories](/repositories/).